What is FISP?

 Who Files a FISP Report?

-In NYC a FISP Report is filed by a licensed architect or professional engineer who is certified as a “QEWI”.
-A QEWI ia a Qualified Exterior Wall Inspector.
+In NYC, a FISP Report is filed by a licensed architect or professional engineer who is certified as a “QEWI”.
+A QEWI is a a Qualified Exterior Wall Inspector.
 This requirement is outlined in the Rules of the City of New York, RCNY 101-07

-In the Definition for QEWI the term “Registered Design Profession means a Registered Architect (Licensed Architect) or Professional Engineer (Licensed Engineer).
+In the Definition for QEWI, the term “Registered Design Profession means a Registered Architect (Licensed Architect) or Professional Engineer (Licensed Engineer).
+The New York City Department of Buildings verifies an architect or engineer’s qualification to become a QEWI.

 How Long is a FISP Cycle?

 A FISP Cycle is 5 Years.
-Currently we are in Cycle 9 which extends from 2020 to 2025.
+We are currently in FISP Cycle 9, extending from 2020 to 2025.
 Reports must be filed for all qualifying buildings in every cycle.

 Penalties For Not Filling